rgalanakis/pynocle/README.md

 Please email rob.galanakis@gmail.com if you have any questions, bugs, or want to help!

-Fork the Hg repository at http://code.google.com/p/pynocle/
+Fork the repository at https://github.com/rgalanakis/pynocle

 My personal site is at http://www.robg3d.com